Aberargie: History

 Aberargie, historically also Aberdargie, is recorded in the Pictish Chronicle as part of Nechtan's land grant in 460AD, and may have been in existence for much longer.
 Archaeological surface finds from fields in the vicinity of the village range from neolithic flints, to the full range of Scottish Medieval Pottery and flintlock rifle/pistol flints, further indicating an extensive period of settlement and activity in the area.

 From the middle of the 15th century, Aberargie utilised the River Farg to power water mills for various purposes from sawing timber to the milling of flax and meal.
-Mills have been recorded at Pottie, part of which still stands at the bottom of the Farg Glen, Ayton Farm, Mill House, Willow Bank, which also has some standing ruins, and Gowlie.
-The feu duty for most of these mills up until the late 19th century was payable to Balmerino Abbey Estates.
-The mills had all ceased production by the early 20th century, and the most complete, at Mill House, was demolished in the 1950s.
+Mills have been recorded at Pottie (corn mill), part of which still stands at the bottom of the Farg Glen, Ayton Farm (corn mill and flax mill), Mill House (corn mill), and Willow Bank, which also has some standing ruins of the saw mill which operated there.
+Nearby Culfargie, of which the corn mill at Ayton was also a part, had a waulkmill until 1760, when it was replaced with an oil mill.
+The feu duty for Aberargie mill up until the late 19th century was payable to Balmerino Abbey Estates.
+The mills had all ceased production by the early 20th century, and the most complete, at Mill House, was demolished in the 1950s after ceasing to operate as a mill in 1912.